 You can listen to our podcast: COVID-19, homeworking and employee mental wellbeing.
 Our main Workbox page on Homeworking includes more detail on managing stress, mental health and wellbeing, and also see the Workbox pages on Stress at Work and Mental ill health.

-You can carry out remote meetings by phone / video-link while your employees are working from home.
+You can carry out remote meetings by phone / video call while your employees are working from home.

 Ensure the process is still fair and reasonable overall.
 For example: